EliteLoser/Finance/RSI/README.md

 PS C:\>
 ```

-Apparently Bitcoin is heavily oversold in the last hour or so.
+Apparently Bitcoin is heavily oversold in the last hour and 15 minutes.